Rabies

 Animal control and vaccination programs have decreased the risk of rabies from dogs in a number of regions of the world.
 Immunizing people before they are exposed is recommended for those at high risk, including those who work with bats or who spend prolonged periods in areas of the world where rabies is common.
 In people who have been exposed to rabies, the rabies vaccine and sometimes rabies immunoglobulin are effective in preventing the disease if the person receives the treatment before the start of rabies symptoms.
 Washing bites and scratches for 15 minutes with soap and water, povidone-iodine, or detergent may reduce the number of viral particles and may be somewhat effective at preventing transmission.
 As of 2016, only fourteen people were documented to have survived a rabies infection after showing symptoms.
-However, research conducted in 2010 among a population of people in Peru with a self-reported history of one or more bites from vampire bats (commonly infected with rabies), found that out of 73 individuals reporting previous bat bites, seven people had rabies virus-neutralizing antibodies (rVNA).
-Since only one member of this group reported prior vaccination for rabies, the findings of the research suggest previously undocumented cases of infection and viral replication followed by an abortive infection.
-This could indicate that people may have an exposure to the virus without treatment and develop natural antibodies as a result.

-Rabies causes about 59,000 deaths worldwide per year, about 40% of which are in children under the age of 15.
+Rabies causes about 59,000 human deaths worldwide per year, about 40% of which are in children under the age of 15.
 More than 95% of human deaths from rabies occur in Africa and Asia.
 Rabies is present in more than 150 countries and on all continents but Antarctica.
 More than 3 billion people live in regions of the world where rabies occurs.
 A number of countries, including Australia and Japan, as well as much of Western Europe, do not have rabies among dogs.
 Many Pacific islands do not have rabies at all.
 It is classified as a neglected tropical disease.

-The global cost of rabies is estimated to be around US$8.6 billion per year including lost lives and livelihoods, medical care and associated costs, as well as uncalculated psychological trauma.
+The global cost is estimated at US$8.6 billion per year in lost lives, medical care, and associated costs, besides the psychological trauma.